 - Secateurs - for cutting vines and vegetation

-- Sun protection this walk will be fully shaded for 80% of the hike.
+- Sun protection (optional) - this walk will be fully shaded for 80% of the hike.

-- Shoes; I recommend shoes that have grip on wet granite rocks and drain & dry quickly.
-Can take two pairs of shoes, one for the wet stuff and the other for rock hopping - it's up to you.
+- Shoes; shoes that have grip on wet granite rocks and drain & dry quickly are recommended.

 - 60m rope, harness, rappel / belay device, prusik and carabineer as an extra safety precaution.

-- A headlight in case you take too long.
+- A headlight in case you go into the night.